-Gwendolyn R. Lockman is a PhD candidate in U.S. History at the University of Texas at Austin.
+Gwendolyn R. Lockman holds a PhD in U.S. History from the University of Texas at Austin.
 She strives to make history accessible to the general public, students, and academics through a commitment to storytelling, teaching, and rigorous research.
-She has worked in local historic preservation, classrooms in both public and private institutions, and has written for public and academic audiences in the Washington Post and Not Even Past.
-Her dissertation is titled, “Greening a Copper City: Parks, Mining, and Community in Butte, MT, 1879-2020.”
-She is currently a Junior Fellow in Garden and Landscape Studies at Dumbarton Oaks.
+She has worked in local historic preservation, classrooms in both public and private institutions, and has written for public and academic audiences in the Washington Post, The Metropole (Urban History Association) and Not Even Past (UT Austin).
+She currently works as a Senior Exhibition Developer and Historian at the History Colorado Center, the flagship museum of the State of Colorado organized under the Colorado Department of Higher Education.

-Gwen earned her M.A. in History at UT Austin in December 2020.
-She is a historian of United States labor and leisure, with interests in dynamics of work, play, class, community, identity, race, and culture during the 20th century.
-Her dissertation advisor is Dr. Erika Bsumek.
-At UT, she writes for Not Even Past, is an affiliate of the Center for Sports Communication and Media, and a Women’s and Gender Studies portfolio student.
-She previously contributed to the department as a Co-coordinator for the Symposium on Gender, History, and SexualitySocial Media Manager, History Graduate Student Council Representative, and Web News Assistant.
+Gwen is a historian of United States labor and leisure, with interests in dynamics of work, play, class, community, identity, race, and culture since Reconstruction (1877 to present).
+Her dissertation advisor was Dr. Erika Bsumek.
+At UT, she wrote for Not Even Past, was an affiliate of the Center for Sports Communication and Media, and a Women’s and Gender Studies portfolio student.
+She contributed to the department as a Co-coordinator for the Symposium on Gender, History, and Sexuality, Social Media Manager, History Graduate Student Council Representative, Social Media Manager, and Web News Assistant.
 Gwen worked for the City of Missoula in Summer 2019 as a curation and interpretation intern at the Moon-Randolph Homestead.
-She is the vice-chair of the Graduate Student Caucus of the Western History Association.
+She was the vice-chair of the Graduate Student Caucus of the Western History Association from 2022-2023.

 Before graduate school, Gwen worked in the legal department for the Washington Nationals Baseball Club Major League Baseball team.
 At the Nationals, she worked directly with in-house and outside counsel, the Washington Nationals Youth Baseball Academy Board of Directors, and the Office of the Commissioner of Baseball.
 Her significant projects included annual preparation of Capital Improvements at Nationals Park and serving as an office manager for the MLB Event Operations Headquarters during the 2018 MLB All-Star Game.
 She began volunteering at the Youth Baseball Academy as a mentor while in college and continued to do so until she left the Nationals.